 Of course.
 So she made a quick phone call (apparently they have a direct line to corporate in Ohio that bypasses the courtesy menu and elevator music), jotted something down, then handed me a sticky note with a smile.

 I’m really sorry to have to do this, but Stride Rite does guarantee against such defects, so if you call this number, and have these three numbers handy, they’ll let you know what to do.

-Basically, this meant I now needed to go home, prepare myself for and execute a long phone call, then drive my hiney up to the post office where I ship off a defective shoe (that we really need to be wearing right now), hoping that they send something non-defective in return, along with a credit for my shipping costs.
+Basically, this meant I now needed to go home, prepare myself for and then execute a long ass phone call.
+THEN, drive my hiney up to the post office where I ship off a defective shoe (that we really need to be wearing right now), hoping that they send something non-defective in return, along with credit for my shipping costs.

 Lord.
 Have mercy.